tcouch/rsd-talks/technical/zacrosEASC.md

 Spatial parallelization
 -----------------------

-* Lattice is distributed over nodes in a 2D grid.
+* Lattice is distributed over nodes in a 2D grid
-* Well defined split of reactions.
+* Well defined split of reactions
-    - Reactions managed by node with 1. molecule of the elementary pattern.
+    - Reactions managed by node with 1. molecule of the elementary pattern
 * Halo layers are needed for:
     - Other reactants
     - Products
     - Energetic clusters
 * Changes to halos in neighbouring nodes modifies:
-    - Viable reactions on other nodes.
+    - Viable reactions on other nodes
-    - Rates of reactions on other nodes.
+    - Rates of reactions on other nodes

 Project plan: